RopleyIT/DigitalFilters/wiki/Waveforms.md

 ## Example

-The following code creates a waveform that is a sinewave at 400Hz added to a cosine wave at 600Hz, then the whole thing windowed in amplitude with what is called a Hanning window, this being an effect where you multiply the whole waveform by a long slow raised cosine shape so that the middle of the waveform is full amplitude but the waveform tapers away to nothing at the start and end of the waveform sequence:
+The following code creates a waveform that is a sinewave at 400Hz added to a cosine wave at 600Hz, then the whole thing windowed in amplitude with what is called a Hann window after its inventor, Julius von Hann, this being an effect where you multiply the whole waveform by a long slow raised cosine shape so that the middle of the waveform is full amplitude but the waveform tapers away to nothing at the start and end of the waveform sequence: